elaineleung/frontendmentor/expenseschartcomponent/README.md

 ### What I learned

 This is the first junior level project I worked on; the biggest difference I find between a junior project and a newbie one is the proficiency that is requried in Javascript.
 The JSON part wasn't that difficult since I actually use JSON on my own FM Github main site.
-Perhaps the biggest challenge I found wasn't with the coding but in naming the classes in SCSS because I found myself nesting too many levels and eventually needed to figure out how to write everything in a way that's still succinct but readable.
+Perhaps the biggest challenge I found wasn't with the coding but in figuring out the dimensions and sizes for everything because sometimes things don't line up with the designs given.
+It was also a challenge to name the classes in SCSS because I found myself nesting too many levels and eventually needed to figure out how to write everything in a way that's still succinct but readable.
 Overall, this was a fun weekend project, and I was proud of how bar graph turned.

 ### Continued development